nkolchenko/bug-free-broccoli/README.md

 - create an S3 bucket to store the `tfstate` iself
 - create some storage for `tflock`.
 In this example I'm using the DynamoDB.

-###How to provision the solution and deploy the application.
+### How to provision the solution and deploy the application.

 1. proceed to `terraform-assets/01_tf-backend`, run `terraform init` and `terraform apply`.
 That will create S3 bucket that is used to store `tfstate` and a DynamoDB for `tflock`.

    ```
-   % cd terraform-assets/tf-backend
+   % cd terraform-assets/01_tf-backend
    % terraform init
    % terraform apply --var-file="../common.tfvars"
    ```